IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ##### 1:54.4.2.6.1 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Use Case Description

-Ms. Fox uses an app on her phone to consult her diagnostic reports, emitted after doctor visits or diagnostics exams.
+Ms. Fox uses an app on her phone to consult her diagnostic reports that are emitted after doctor visits or diagnostics exams.
-After one radiographic exam, a report has been produced but the doctor that produced the report wanted to have a consultation with a specialist before letting it visible to the patient.
+After one radiographic exam, a report has been produced but the doctor that produced the report prefers to have a consultation with another specialist before letting the report be visible to the patient.
-So that, after the consultation of the report by the specialist and sure that there are no further issues, the report lets be visible to the patient.
+After the consultation of the report by the specialist the doctor is sure that there are no further issues and the report is made visible to the patient.
 Thus, Ms. Fox receives the notification on her app and consults the reports.

 ##### 1:54.4.2.6.2 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Process Flow